Breast Reduction Perth

 The breast reduction surgery

-The procedure is performed under a GA and usually takes two hours.
+The procedure is performed under general anaesthetic and usually takes two hours.
 The standard skin incision is a Wise or anchor pattern scar with the nipple placed at the apex of the breast mound.
 Liposuction may be used to remove excess fat from the armpit area.
 The wounds are closed with dissolvable sutures and drains are used.

 After the surgery